agbarnett/funding.disagree/README.md

 have higher citations?"

 The four files are:
-1. AIBS.RData, R data file with the following variables:
+1. `AIBS.RData`, R data file with the following variables:

 * "Anon_PropID" - Application ID number